jzlyy/kubernetes-schedule/README.md

 Node3 & Node4: No taints, Label app=web
 #### Requirements:
 Deploy a Deployment with 4 replicas running a web service.
-Each web pod must co-locate with a Redis or Memcached pod on the same node (using Pod Affinity).
+Each web pod must co-locate with a Redis or Memcached pod on the same node.
 Web pods must have anti-affinity among themselves (avoid multiple replicas on the same node).
 Web pods cannot be scheduled to taint-free nodes (Node3/Node4).
 #### Challenge: